ONLINE NEGOTIATION SKILLS FOR NONPROFITS & INTERNATIONAL ORGANISATIONS

 The training is based on the Harvard school of principled negotiation as first introduced over three decades ago by Fisher and Ury's book Getting to Yes.
 In an introductory webinar session (45 minutes) plus 5 interactive live sessions (2 hours each) you learn about managing substance, relationships and process aspects of negotiation simultaneously.
 In between sessions, participants deepen their knowledge and skills through readings, inspiring video content, surveys and virtual negotiation exercises per video, messaging, phone and email.

 The programme is designed for professionals working for nonprofits and international organisations operating on a global scale.
-The small group size (max 8) ensures a high degree of interaction and individual trainer to participant feedback.
-This training is the online equivalent of our intensive 2-day programme (held in Caux).
+The small group size (max 10) ensures a high degree of interaction and individual trainer to participant feedback.
+This training is the online equivalent of our intensive 2-day on site programme.

 Time investment required*: 21 hours over 3 weeks

 *11 hours in online synchronous training (5+1 session) and 10 hours in asynchronous learning in between sessions